 Avoid processed foods as much as you can.
 In general consume foods that have some of these words:

 Some dietitians recommend consuming foods that contain 3g of dietary fiber and less than 8g of sugar in one serving.

-It is important to avoid too many carbs if you want to control the blood sugar levels.
-Therefore, it is important to consume food that won’t cause the blood sugar to spike.
+It is important to avoid too many carbs if you want to control your blood sugar levels.
+Therefore, it is important to consume food that won’t cause blood sugar to spike.
 The best food choices are products that will take longer to digest and manage the cravings.

 Some of them are:

 For people with diabetes, it is important to manage blood glucose levels.
 But, without a diet, even the toughest exercises can’t help keep the condition in check.
 Therefore, it is wise to avoid highly processed foods and refined carbs.